equinor/tagreader-python/documentation/docs/about/usage/data-source.md

 # Data sources

-Tagreader supports connecting to PI and IP.21 servers using both ODBC and Web API interfaces.
+Tagreader supports connecting to PI and IP.21 servers using a Web API interfaces.
 When calling certain methods, the user will need to tell tagreader which system and which connection method to use.
 This input argument is called `imstype` , and can be one of the following case-insensitive strings:

-* `pi` : For connecting to OSISoft PI via ODBC.
 * `piwebapi` : For connecting to OSISoft PI Web API
-* `ip21` : For connecting to AspenTech InfoPlus.21 via ODBC
 * `aspenone` : For connecting to AspenTech Process Data REST Web API

 ## Listing available data sources

-The method `tagreader.list_sources()` can query for available PI and IP.21 servers available through both ODBC and Web API.
+The method `tagreader.list_sources()` can query for available PI and IP.21 servers available.
 Input arguments:

 * `imstype` : The name of the IMS type to query.
-Valid values: `pi` , `ip21` , `piwebapi` and `aspenone`.
+Valid values: `piwebapi` and `aspenone`.

 The following input arguments are only relevant when calling `list_sources()` with a Web API `imstype` ( `piwebapi` or `aspenone` ):